Sergei29/moonpay-tech-test-fe/FOLLOW-UP.md

 ### Q) Any other comments we should read before evaluating your solution?

 - each unit ( component, hook, util function ) has a jsDoc comment to it.
-Is is arguable wherer the jsDoc is needed while using the typescript, however, I would think that I may add the jsDoc comments - just to explain my motivation why do I have each of a given unit in place.
+Is is arguable whether the jsDoc is needed while using the typescript, however, I would think that I may add the jsDoc comments - just to explain my motivation on why have I put each given unit in place.
 - the solution has been applied given a reasonable amount of time that can be alllocated to the candidate's technical assignment, by saying that
   I am implying that for a real task of a same comlexity, which is not much, but much likely it would have been allocated at least 3 scrum points and broken down to into several tickets. ( as you can currenly see - there is a number of tasks that still require here, including unit tests min coverage )